asvae/vue-book/README.md

 ## Feedback | Support
 Leave an issue if something doesn't work for you.

-Also remember: Stars fuel packages development!
+Also remember: Stars fuel package development!

 ## Licence
 MIT